Black and blue marks are often associated

 - bruising that occurs after a hard blow or fall

 - bruising that occurs along with a suspected

 - bruising for no reason

 - bruising that fails to heal after four weeks

-- bruising under the nails that is painful
+- bruising under your nails that is painful

-- bruising accompanied by bleeding from the gums, nose, or mouth or blood in your urine,
+- bruising accompanied by blood in your urine,

 Other common causes of bruises include: